MagnumVD/RotoForge-AI/README.md

 ### Prerequisites

-You need [Blender 4.2 or higher](https://blender.org) to install addons.
+You need [Blender 4.2 or higher](https://blender.org) to install extensions.
 Windows and Linux are supported.

 You can learn more about the requirements under [Versions and compatibility](#versions-and-compatibility)